observablehq/parser/README.md

 })
 ```

+It is currently an error for a cell to be both asynchronous and a generator.

 <a href="#cell_generator" name="cell_generator">#</a> <i>cell</i>.<b>generator</b>

 Whether or not the cell body is a generator (*i.e.*, whether it contains a `yield` statement).
 Always false for import and empty cells.
 For example, this expression cell is a generator: